ppy/osu-wiki/wiki/People/Global_Moderation_Team/en.md

 Global Moderation Team
 =========================

-**Global Moderation Team** (formerly known as the Administrators, Global Mod Team or “GreenBAT”), commonly referred to as **GMT**, are members of the community whom are focused primarily on player moderation and issues pertinent to the staff and the community at large.
+**Global Moderation Team** (formerly known as the Administrators, Global Mod Team or “GreenBAT”), commonly referred to as **GMT**, are members of the community whom are focused primarily on player moderation and issues pertinent to the team and the community at large.

 Becoming a GMT
 --------------